5 Cost Effective Strategies for Effluent Management Systems

 2. Lined effluent ponds

-When choosing effluent storage, where possible go for a HDPE lined effluent pond.
-Why?
+When choosing storage for your effluent management system, where possible go for a HDPE lined effluent pond.

 • Ponds are the cheapest storage option to implement, with digging and lining being a fraction of the cost of an above ground tank.